 The Village finally opened on September 11, 1973.
 Over 400 people attended its opening ceremony in front of the Meeting House, which was dedicated to Martin and Julie Olson.

-Now in its 45th year, the Olde Mistick Village has since grown significantly.
+Nearly 50 years later, the Olde Mistick Village has since grown significantly.
 Local residents and visitors from all over the world come to enjoy everything the Village has to offer.
 From its humble family beginnings, the beloved community of shops and restaurants has continued to operate out of love, from the Olson family to yours.